 We use the Discovery RE programme as our scheme of work.
 Children learn about the beliefs of the world’s major religions through studying artefacts, places of worship, core values and festivals.
 We aim to open the children’s eyes to understand the rights and responsibilities they have, to act with tolerance and understanding and to appreciate the advantaged of diversity.
 The Education Act gives parents/carers the right to withdraw their child from RE and Collective Worship.
 Please contact the Headteacher, if you wish to withdraw your child from RE or Collective Worship.

 Please click on the links in the menu for each year group to see what is being covered this year.

-Details of what we are required to teach is in the National Curriculum.
+Details of what we are required to teach are in the National Curriculum.